Sunny with a High Near 23 | SweetwaterNOW

 Today

-Sunny, with a high near 23.
-Wind chill values as low as -15.
-Breezy, with a west southwest wind 9 to 15 mph.
+Mostly sunny, with a high near 27.
+Wind chill values as low as -5.
+Breezy, with a west wind 15 to 20 mph decreasing to 9 to 14 mph in the afternoon.
+Winds could gust as high as 30 mph.

 Tonight

-Partly cloudy, with a low around 6.
-Wind chill values as low as -5.
-West southwest wind 6 to 11 mph.
+Partly cloudy, with a low around 12.
+Wind chill values as low as zero.
+West southwest wind 10 to 14 mph, with gusts as high as 21 mph.

 Thursday

-Partly sunny, with a high near 28.
-West southwest wind 11 to 14 mph, with gusts as high as 21 mph.
+Mostly sunny, with a high near 29.
+Wind chill values as low as zero.
+Breezy, with a west wind 13 to 16 mph, with gusts as high as 24 mph.

 Thursday Night

-Partly cloudy, with a low around 7.
-South wind 8 to 10 mph.
+Partly cloudy, with a low around 12.
+Southwest wind 9 to 11 mph.

 Friday